 Gently scraping the tongue from back to front may also help reduce and remove the bacteria and debris that settle in the mouth.

-Many companies make specific tools for tongue scraping, but the edge of a spoon can be used just as easily.
+Many companies make specific tools for tongue scraping, available for purchase online.
+However, the edge of a spoon can be used just as easily.